25 June 2025

 Its outlaw credibility is a big part of street art's mystique: anonymous sprayers, painters and pasters secretly creating eye-catching pieces in public spaces – often illegally – then vanishing, their identities unknown.
 You'll find countless images by incognito masters in Berlin.
 Nevertheless, here are a few "big name" artists to look out for.

 A true pioneer, Thierry Noir first painted his naive yet evocative human heads using just a few bright colours on the Wall in West Berlin in the 1980s – he even has a brief cameo in Wim Wenders' 1987 film "Wings of Desire".
-Nowadays you can spot them on individual wall segments at Potsdamer Platz and at the East Side Gallery.
+Nowadays you can spot them at Bernburger Strasse 18, where the vibrant reds, oranges and greens really pop against the dark apartment walls, and the East Side Gallery.

 Belgian artist Roa is famed for his intricately detailed black-and-white depictions of animals, usually resting or dead.
 His striking image of several creatures suspended from a roof near Görlitzer Bahnhof station is a landmark in the Kreuzberg district, and you can also spot several giant rats climbing a wall on Schönhauser Allee in Mitte.

-Berlin's street art is in a constant state of flux – Blu is notorious for destroying his own paintings, and works by other artists are always disappearing, to be replaced by dramatic new pieces.
+Berlin's street art is in a constant state of flux – works by artists are always disappearing, to be replaced by dramatic new pieces.
 Keep your eyes open while you explore this intriguing city, and you're bound to make your own exciting street art discoveries.

 Explore the best places to visit in Jeddah.
 Cultural gems and adventures await!